 My original design of the DALLAS clock was based on integration with the SAM's Comms interface (In which I already build my EDDAC interface).
 But to make it function as a stand alone interface a 74LS138 address decoder was added.

-I recommend to fit the clock chip in a 24 pin DIL socket.
+I recommend fitting the clock chip in a 24 pin DIL socket.
 IC 2 and the ceramic capacitor can be fitted inside the DIL socket.

 |1||22 nF ceramic capacitor|

-* Not required when clock is build inside Comms interface.
+* Not required when clock is built inside Comms interface.